 sample (biopsy) can be taken.
 This can be checked for H. pylori.

 You may also have the following lab tests to see if you have an H. pylori infection:

-- Stool culture.
+Stool antigen test.
 A small sample of your stool is collected and sent to a lab.
 In 2 or 3 days, the test

 will show if you have H. pylori.

 Urea breath test.
 This checks to see how much carbon dioxide is in your breath when you exhale.
 You